Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 The idea is of purity and as little effects as possible.
 Knowing that every band does not “master” every song, I decided I didn’t care about being the absolute best – don’t get me wrong, I like it to be more than good, but no band is perfect.
 Some keep overdubbing and adding on tracks to make a record, like “Dopesmoker”, or some have one good song and nine that you don’t want to listen to… Thunderchief is different in that aspect, if it’s not perfect, it’s perfect.

 RIFF RELEVANT [Pat]: Admittedly, I’m not a very tech adept kind of guy… it’s all kind of Greek to me!
 That said, break things down for us as to how Thunderchief works, in the aspect of you being its sole member/player?
-What type of equipment or set up do you use, either in studio or live?
+What type of equipment or setup do you use, either in the studio or live?

 RIK: I use the same equipment and settings in the studio, on stage, or at rehearsal.
 Currently, I have a guitar stack and bass stack, with a drive pedal by Sean Ryan Customs, and a huge PA to match.
 Drums thru the PA, guitar split to 2 amps, and some yelling, you got Thunderchief.
 I haven’t introduced any effects into the mix, the original idea was to be as straight forward as possible regarding tone.
 The drums have to be pushed thru the PA from an iPod, but they’re not programmed, they are human.